 Three other men were wounded, but all four were still able to walk and managed to get out the back of the building.
 After being bandaged at the aid station, Pierce was put in a truck and taken to the hospital.
 He had been lucky – the bullet that hit him had missed his spinal cord by an inch, and incredibly, after a couple of days, he simply walked out and went back to his gun crew.

 On 22 June, the American flag was finally raised on the southern-most tip and ten days later, it was announced that the entire island was secure.
 Of the 100,000 Japanese troops on the island, only 7,000 ever surrendered.
 Pierce could scarcely believe he’d survived, although it was not until February 1946 that he eventually got back home, battered by his experiences in that terrible battle, but not beaten.

 Much of the destruction, mass weapons and bloodshed of Okinawa are captured in the film Hacksaw Ridge.
-Directed by Mel Gibson, the film tells the true story of army medic and conscientious objector Desmond Doss (played by Andrew Garfield), who, during one of the bloodiest battles of World War II, saved 75 men without firing a gun.
-Hacksaw Ridge is out on Blu-ray, DVD and Digital Download from 22 May.
+Directed by Mel Gibson, the film tells the true story of army medic and conscientious objector Desmond Doss (played by Andrew Garfield), who, during one of the bloodiest battles of the Second World War, saved 75 men without firing a gun.